Azure Automation: Run SQL command on Azure SQL (Manual)

 How cool would it be to automate your daily SQL tasks using Azure Automation?
 Well, really cool off course!
-So lets start using Azure Automation!
-So go ahead, if you don’t have an automation account yet, create one by going to Automation Accounts.
+Lets start using Azure Automation!
+Go ahead, if you don’t have an automation account yet, create one by going to Automation Accounts.

-Give your automation account an name, choose a subscription, resource group and a location and hit the create button!
+Give your automation account a name, choose a subscription, resource group and a location and hit the create button!

 STEP 1: Now go to Modules in your Automation Account, click on Browse gallery